 Section 2.
 Members are eligible to vote and hold office in the Section and will receive exclusive emails or other direct communications.
 Non-members may attend programs and access the Section’s web page but are not eligible to vote.

 Section 3.
-Members are eligible to serve on the Louisiana Libraries Editorial Board, the LLA Tellers Committee and other committees.
+Members are eligible to serve on the Louisiana Libraries Editorial Board and other committees.

 Article 4.
 Section Officers